Sports Betting Odds Explained

 Here’s another example.

-How fractional odds work
+How to read fractional odds

 In math, decimals can also be represented by fractions.
 This can be applied to odds as well.
 Instead of using decimal numbers, bookmakers in the UK and Ireland prefer fractional odds.

-They are also referred to as British odds, UK odds, or traditional odds (used in the UK).
+These are also referred to as British odds, UK odds, or traditional odds (used in the UK).

 The tricky bit is the fact that fractional odds represent your profit (not including the stake), whereas decimal odds represent the total payout.